Predictia/AQUA/docs/sphinx/source/contributing.rst

 .. warning::
    Please do not merge pull requests into the main branch yourself and never, ever, commit any changes directly to the main branch!

+A more detailed guide on these steps can be found in the `CONTRIBUTING.md <https://github.com/DestinE-Climate-DT/AQUA/blob/main/CONTRIBUTING.md>`_ file in the AQUA repository root folder.

 Please note that all contributed codes must be licensed under the same terms as AQUA.